qwerqrqrq/qwerqrqrq/README.md

 - 🔭 I’m currently working on ... seat.
 - 🌱 I’m currently learning ...
 Math.
 Comp.
 Prog.?
 - 👯 I’m looking to collaborate on ... no one.
 - 🤔 I’m looking for help with ...
-Math.?
+Math.
+Comp.
+Prog.?
-- 💬 Ask me about ... what i can answer?
+- 💬 Ask me about ... what i can answer.
 - 📫 How to reach me: ...
-NO YET.
+Secret.
 - 😄 Pronouns: ...
 NULL
 - ⚡ Fun fact: ...
 NULL